robaho/cpp_orderbook/README.md

 ## Building

-Remove `fixed.h` to obtain the latest version of the fixed point decimal library.
+Remove `fixed.h` , and run `make all` to obtain the latest version of the fixed point decimal library.

 ## Usage